Danish-Sensor-Engineering/dse-demo-netconnect-python/README.md

 # DSE NET-Connect - Python Example

+Small demonstration code that connects to a DSE NET-Connect appliance and parses measurement results.

-Please visit [dse-demo-netconnect-java](https://github.com/Danish-Sensor-Engineering/dse-demo-netconnect-java) for more information on data structure.
+Please visit [dse-demo-netconnect-java](https://github.com/Danish-Sensor-Engineering/dse-demo-netconnect-java) for more information on the data structure.